 When my sister and I wanted to build different things and we had only a certain number of Lego blocks, it created conflict: the Lego had to be divided, and nobody got to build what they wanted.

 Digital coaching works when everyone is working toward a common goal.
 Just as an organizational culture that doesn’t echo the values inherent in coaching will fragment the experience and negatively impact investment in the learning, so too do divergent goals.
-Whether the coaching focuses on change management or correct labeling practices, the goals of the learning have to have organization-wide buy-in.
+Whether the coaching focuses on activating behavior change or correct labeling practices, the goals of the learning have to have organization-wide buy-in.

 Focus all stakeholders on a common goal.

 3. It’s no fun watching someone else play with Lego.

 Many years later, as an adult, I got to know a couple with twin boys.
 One year, they bought their sons Lego for their birthday.
 I had never seen anything like it, and the children were extremely excited when they unwrapped two Lego sets for building battleships.
 Their father then built the battleships to avoid any small bits and pieces getting lost, while his bored and disappointed sons looked on.